NGonline/Notes/Java.md

 ```
 - `Arrays.asList()` takes a best guess about the resulting type of the `List`, and may cause a problem:
 ```
-// Won't compile, return a type of List<Derived1>
+// Won't compile, return a type of List<Derived1> (but experiment shows ok)
 // List<Base> obj = Arrays.asList(new Derived1(), new Derived2());
 // Explicit type argument specification
 List<Base> obj = Arrays.<Base>asList(new Derived1(), new Derived2());